dbpokorny/autoclave/README.md

  - mock versions of built-in modules

 [2] With `require("git@github.com:ghuser/ghrepo/path/to/file.js")`.
 When using
-`require` this way, source files are first compiled to the sandbox version before execution.
+`require` this way, source files are first compiled to the sandbox version and then executed in the <a href="https://nodejs.org/api/vm.html">Node virtual machine</a> (not yet implemented).